CLARE CONSERVATION DISTRICT

 Caterpillar Prevention

-You are the first line of defense for protecting your property from damage by gypsy moth.
-Take time to inspect your trees, shrubs, structures, lawn objects, and recreational vehicles periodically for the various life forms of gypsy moth.
+You are the first line of defense for protecting your property from damage by spongy (gypsy) moth.
+Take time to inspect your trees, shrubs, structures, lawn objects, and recreational vehicles periodically for the various life forms of spongy (gypsy) moth.

 DO NOT REMOVE EGG MASSES IN THE FALL